|

 COLOUR MORPHS OF TIGERS & |

 In the Long Island ocelot Club newsletter 23/2 April 1979, Pat Warren wrote "The Color Genetics of Hybrids" based on her F1 Geoffroy's Cat hybrids and F1 Leopard Cat hybrid.
 Warren considered the rare "blue tiger", by which she meant the grey-striped white tiger which was not yet common in captivity, might be a wild version of the domestic black-to-blue dilution since a tiger's stripes are normally black.
 Other authorities believed it was due to the coloupoint gene.
-The colouration is now known to be a form of the colour inhibitor (chinchilla) gene.
+The colouration is now known to be similar to the colour inhibitor (chinchilla) gene.

 KNOWN COLOUR MORPHS OF TIGERS |